mhavey/marklogic/uml2es/examples/movietalk/README.md

 gradle -PenvironmentName=local -i includeXMI2ESTransform mlDeploy

+Confirm:
+- New DB and app server created with name xmi2es-examples-movieTalk.

 ### Load the Logical Model

 We want the logical model in MarkLogic as an Entity Services model.
 That might sound strange.
 It's a logical model; why deploy it?
 We will use it later for a novel purpose: to help build our physical-logical mapping.
 The logical model we designed in Papyrus lacks enough detail to be used physically anyway.
 Most of its attributes do not even have a data type.
 When we deploy the model to MarkLogic as an Entity Services, we will specify the "lax" option to our UML/ES transformation tool.
 The "lax" option instructs the transformation tool to tolerate the logical model's lack of detail and make a best effort to produce an Entity Services model.